 An earnings release is judged against the consensus estimate that exists at the moment results are announced.
 If that consensus has already been revised lower or higher, the hurdle has already moved.
 This is the core reason revisions matter: they change the comparison point before the formal surprise is ever measured.

 That timing effect is important because equity markets discount anticipated conditions.
-If analysts begin cutting forecasts after weaker demand, softer guidance, or emerging margin pressure, prices can start adjusting before the company reports.
+If analysts begin cutting forecasts after weaker demand, softer guidance, or emerging profit margins pressure, prices can start adjusting before the company reports.
 In that sense, revisions matter not because they confirm the earnings story, but because they help rewrite it in advance.

 Why this matters for market pricing